-Posted by Jennifer Osborn over 7 years ago
+Posted by Jennifer Osborn about 8 years ago

 For more information please go to:

 “We cannot solve our problems with the same thinking we used when we created them.” - Albert Einstein

 Everyday we hear about the problems that are in the world today.
 Climate change, oceans rising, food shortages; the list goes on and on.
 It is easy to feel helpless with all this bad news.
 What can one person do to help?
 More than you may think, and right in your own home.

 Permaculture design focuses on solutions that are based in nature, working with nature, and beneficial for nature.
 But it isn’t JUST gardening – it’s a way of seeing the world and going beyond self sufficiency to community resiliency.

 It doesn’t matter where you live – an apartment, house, farm, or cottage, all aspects of life can be improved with permaculture – from garden design to business structures.
 We will be exploring them all…